Unleash the power of your smartphone to take you on a guided tour of the night sky—no telescope experience required.

 StarSense Explorer app automatically generates a list of objects currently visible.
 View planets, brighter nebulae and galaxies, star clusters, and double stars from the city.
 Or take your telescope to darker skies to view faint, deep sky objects.

-Manual altazimuth mount with altitude slow motion adjustment with a sliding rod makes it easy to follow the on-screen arrows to your desired target.
+Manual altazimuth mount with smooth, dual-axis slow-motion controls makes it easy to follow the on-screen arrows to your desired target.
 When the bullseye turns green, it’s ready to view in the telescope’s eyepiece.

-127mm (5”) Newtonian reflector with highly reflective coatings and enough light gathering ability to view all the best celestial objects.
+130mm (5”) Newtonian reflector with highly reflective coatings and enough light-gathering ability to view all the best celestial objects.

-Includes 25mm and 10mm eyepieces, 2x Barlow Lens, StarSense smartphone dock, a red dot finderscope (in case you want to use the telescope without your phone), and a full-height tripod.
+Includes 25mm and 10mm eyepieces, StarSense smartphone dock, a red dot finderscope (in case you want to use the telescope without your phone), and a sturdy, full-height tripod.

 Dock, Launch, Explore